soharabhossain/OpenCV/HOG_Features_Plot/Readme.md

-Program to compute Histogram of Oriented Gradients from in given image.
+Program to compute Histogram of Oriented Gradients (HOG) features in given image.